frozendawn/jobs-app/README.md

 For cluster username and password I chose "username: elastic" "password: 123456" if you chose different ones you will just need to replace username and password with your own when you run the requests down below.

-### First you will need to create the mapping for index
+### First you will need to create a mapping for the index which will store the jobs.

-### Create a json file containing the mapping
+### Create a json file named "mapping.json" containing the mapping
 ```
 {
   "mappings": {